Yandex Cloud

 3. Log in using the administrator username and password.

-2. (Optional) Create a group to host the repository project.
+2. Optionally, create a group to host the repository project.

-If there are several projects, you might want to group users together.
+When working with multiple projects, consider grouping users together.
 This will allow you to:

-• Grant rights for specific projects to each group.
+• Grant permissions for specific projects to each group.

 • View issues and merge requests by group.